 Stipend of $15,000 for graduating college seniors to pursue one year of public service anywhere in the world.
 The award allows recipients to engage in a meaningful public service activity for one year before proceeding to graduate school or a career.
 Deadline: mid-January.

 Unless noted otherwise, all Smithsonian fellowships (graduate, pre-doctoral, post-doctoral, senior)opportunities are open to non-US citizens.
 Applicants are evaluated on their academic standing, scholarly qualifications, experiences, the quality of the research project or study proposed and its suitability to Smithsonian collections, facilities, and programs.
 Deadlines variable.

 Society of Women Engineers

 Various awards for women pursuing baccalaureate or graduate degrees in engineering or computer science, as well as engineering and computer science students enrolled in ABET-accredited engineering programs.
-Deadline: mid February (sophomores through graduate students), mid-May (freshmen).
+Deadline: mid February (sophomores through graduate students), early-May (freshmen).